Table of Contents

 Diarrhea is one of the key clinical features of pseudomembranous colitis, and can vary in its severity.
-It is usually a high-volume, watery, foul-smelling diarrhea, and rarely is bloody.
-However, if diarrhea is absent this may herald a serious complication such a paralytic ileus or toxic megacolon.
+It is usually high-volume, watery, and foul-smelling, and rarely is bloody.
+However, if diarrhea is absent, this may herald a serious complication such a paralytic ileus or toxic megacolon.

 In cases of fulminant colitis, the patient may have severe abdominal pain and tenderness.
-They may display signs of shock including hypotension and tachycardia.
+They may also display signs of shock, including hypotension and tachycardia.

-Patients with pseudomembranous colitis usually have a raised white cell count, but this is not a specific or sensitive finding for the disease.
-In cases of fulminant colitis, WCC may be significantly high.
+Patients with pseudomembranous colitis usually have a raised white blood cell count, but this is not a specific or sensitive finding for the condition.
+In cases of fulminant colitis, the white blood cell count may be significantly high.

-Stool tests play a key role in the diagnosis of this condition.
+Stool tests play a key role in the diagnosis of pseudomembranous colitis.
 Stool samples in a patient are generally positive for the presence of leukocytes.
-Specific stool tests to detect clostridium difficile include a stool cytotoxin tissue culture assay, a stool immunoassay for toxins A and B, a stool PCR test, and a stool glutamate dehydrogenase.
+Specific stool tests to detect C. difficile include a cytotoxin tissue culture assay, immunoassay for toxins A and B, polymerase chain reaction test, and glutamate dehydrogenase test.

-An abdominal x-ray may be carried in cases where there is abdominal distension, to detect colonic wall thickening, air in the bowel and the degree of dilatation.
+An abdominal X-ray may be done in cases where there is abdominal distension; it can detect colonic wall thickening, air in the bowel, and the degree of dilatation.

-An abdominal CT scan may be considered in patients with severe disease, displaying signs of complications, such as absent bowel sounds, worsening abdominal pain and/or abdominal distension.
-A CT scan may reveal colonic wall thickening, dilatation of the bowel, ascites or bowel perforation.
+An abdominal computed tomography (CT) scan may be considered in patients with severe disease or those displaying signs of complications, such as absent bowel sounds, worsening abdominal pain, and/or abdominal distension.
+A CT scan may reveal colonic wall thickening, dilatation of the bowel, ascites, or bowel perforation.

-A sigmoidoscopy or colonoscopy may reveal evidence of pseudomembranous colitis with characteristic pseudomembrane formation and ulcerations.
+A sigmoidoscopy or colonoscopy may reveal evidence of pseudomembranous colitis with characteristic pseudomembrane formation and ulcerations (see image).
 These investigations may be performed when there is treatment failure or when there is suspicion of other causes for the patient’s presentation.
-A biopsy may be performed too.
+A biopsy may also be performed.

-- Antibiotic associated diarrhea (causes diarrhea with the presence of nausea and absence of fever; negative clostridium difficile toxin tests)
+- Antibiotic-associated diarrhea (diarrhea with the presence of nausea and absence of fever; negative C. difficile toxin test)

-- Gastroenteritis (viral or bacteria; history of consumption of contaminated foods, recent travel, or infectious contacts)
+- Gastroenteritis (viral or bacterial; a history of consumption of contaminated foods, recent travel, or infectious contacts)